davemcg/EGA_EGAD00001002656_NGS_reanalyze/readme.md

 # EGA_EGAD00001002656 Reanalysis Project
-Snakemake pipeline to recall genotypes from EGA EGAD00001002656
+Snakemake pipeline to (re)call genotypes from EGA EGAD00001002656 using a bwa mem / GATK based approach